dis-orientation/dis-orientation.github.io/involved.md

 After providing that information to Jekyll, you can start editing the content of your page by typing on the lines below the ending `---`.
 The following Markdown tutorial is taken almost entirely from this [basic tutorial](http://daringfireball.net/projects/markdown/basics).
 The one difference is that, in this tutorial, instead of showing what the HTML output is, we will show you what the output will look like in your browser.

 Let's start with paragraphs.
 Paragraphs are specified with line breaks.
 Everything that is typed on one line will be rendered as one paragraph.
-By adding a blank line.
-You can start a new paragraph.
+By adding a blank line, you can start a new paragraph.
 Take a look at the example, where we see the contents of the `.md` file on the left and the output on the right:

 <div id="markdown-tutorial-wrapper">